 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Judith Stolwijk: Successful application of the serial dosing scheme is technically easy but requires thoughtful planning ahead of experiment.
+It is challenging to do all steps with exact timing throughout the experiment.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) (Step: __)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera